WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 ## Misc

-* `-menupaintduringinit` - Forces the main menu override to paint when PaintTraversal() is called, instead of waiting until the main menu layout finishes it's initialization routine.
+* `-menupaintduringinit` - Forces the main menu override to immediately perform paint traversal when PaintTraversal() is called, instead of waiting until the main menu layout initialization routine is finished.